WaterSense toilets, bathroom faucets, showerheads and other products have gained high consumer satisfaction while lowering water and energy expenses.

 Titled the “U.S. WaterSense Market Penetration Report,” the June 2019 report estimates that 81.4 percent of installed toilets in America meet federal water-efficiency standards and that virtually all installed showerheads and bathroom faucets meet the standards.
 The federal water-efficiency standards are 1.6 gallons per flush (gpf) for toilets, 2.2 gallons per minute (gpm) for bathroom faucets, and 2.5 gpm for showerheads.

-The report also includes national and state data about the use of WaterSense products.
+The report also includes national and state data about the use of WaterSense products, which use at least 20% less water than products meeting federal standards.
 For example, WaterSense-certified tank-type toilets have 16.8 percent market share nationwide.
 WaterSense-certified bathroom sink faucets have 40.1 percent market share, and WaterSense-certified showerheads have 45.4 percent market share.
 WaterSense products are at least 20 percent more water efficient than products meeting the federal standard.

 Water-efficient toilets can save hundreds of billions of gallons of water each year